Table 1.

 Statement/Hypothesis: Mining below ground is regarded as a heavy and dangerous work that ought to cause stress lesions on the skeleton.
 In what ways have the skeletons of the women buried in the mining cemetery been affected, and can the lesions on the muscle attachments be explained in terms of labour division?

-The following variable will be used: Pathological changes of the attachment sites for muscles, i.e. pitting and/or new bone formation2
+The following variable will be used: Pathological changes of the attachment sites for muscles, i.e. pitting and/or new bone formation

 Additional information about the “use of bodies” can be gained from changes in larger joints and in the spine, tooth wear connected to specific occupational habits, biomechanical properties of bone, fractures and so forth.
 Ideally, all of these variables should be incorporated in an investigation about “manifestations of work” in skeletons.